 p.s. have you seen the shipwreck sitting on top of Niagara Falls?
 Find out what it is!

 Niagara Falls Winter Festival of Lights

 This is something I love doing every year until Christmas.
-The Niagara Falls Winter Festival of Lights runs from mid November through to January 10th this year, so if you’re looking for something to do one evening, I highly recommend going to Niagara Falls for a visit!
+If you’re looking for something to do one evening, I highly recommend going to Niagara Falls for a visit!

 With over 3 million lights on display along the Niagara Parkway and the Dufferin Islands, there are endless photo opportunities and unique things to see, like giant moose, 3D Inukshuks, light tunnels, fairy houses and more!

 The best part is, it’s free!
 If you go through the Dufferin Islands, there are attendants at the exit to collect donations if you wish (recommended: $5 per person), and well worth donating to, for all of the hard work that’s done to create this winter wonderland!

 Tip: If you can manage it, go during the week.
 It will be significantly less busier than weekends and will allow you more flexibility to pull over for photos without worrying about who is behind you!

 Drinking wine in your own heated wine dome?
 Genius.
 These unique winter snow globes are the perfect touch to a Canadian winter.

 Fielding Estates Winery in Beamsville offers the best way to taste wine this winter.
 With 12 igloos to book ahead and reserve for 1.5 hours for $20, you’re able to sit with up to four of your family members and drink wine by the glass, order a tasting flight, and snack on cheese and crackers.

 Each dome is lit up and makes for a romantic evening under the snow and stars.
 Book online here.